Discover a few favorite ways to celebrate Bluffton holiday traditions.

 Enjoy the Bluffton Christmas Parade

 No one knows exactly when it started—sometime during the ‘80s—but by now the Bluffton Christmas Parade is as much a part of Bluffton as the May River or the Nickel Pumpers.
+Held on the first Saturday of December, the parade features nearly 100 entries, from floats and groups to individuals riding in their cars or even on their tractors.
+Schools, churches, realtors, towing companies, motorcycle groups, and, naturally, horses are all part of the holiday parade.
+Anyone can participate, even if they just want to walk along pulling a little red wagon.

-The Parris Island Marine Corps Marching Band participate in high-profile parades all over the country.
+Year after year, people look forward to seeing parade fixtures such as the Red Cedar Fox Float and the Parris Island Marine Corps Marching Band.
+The Parris Island Marine Corps Marching Band participates in high-profile parades all over the country.
 But, they still find time for lil’ ol’ Bluffton.
-Important dignitaries are always invited.
-Senators Tim Scott and Lindsey Graham have made special appearances.
-Congressman Mark Sanford returns every year.
-Grab your lawn chairs and head to Old Town for one of the most beloved of Bluffton holiday traditions.
+Grab your lawn chairs and head to Old Town for one of the most beloved Bluffton holiday traditions.

 Fire Up an Oyster Roast

 Picture a cheery blaze to warm the cold night air.
 Festive showers of sparks shoot up toward a canopy of palm fronds silhouetted against the winter stars.
 Friends and loved ones clutch beverages and belly-laugh merrily.
+What could make this scene better?
+A few bushels of oysters.

+Here’s how.
 Spread them on a heavy metal plate on the fire.
 Cover them with wet towels.
 When they’ve just popped open from the steam, dump them over a shucking table.
-People crowd the table oyster knives and hot sauces to get in on the feast.
+People crowd the table with oyster knives and hot sauces to get in on the feast.
 It’s food, entertainment and climate control all at once. and it’s one of the best of Bluffton holiday traditions.
 Chances are you will be invited to at least one oyster roast this year, but if not, throw your own!

-May River oysters—known for their bright, salty flavor—are available every way you can think of.
+May River oysters—known for their bright, salty flavor—are available in every way you can think of.
 The Bluffton Oyster Company on Wharf Street offers pre-shucked quarts to bushels of single selects.

 Owned and operated by the Toomer Family, this is your go-to for any kind of fresh local seafood.
 They also cater special events.